Hancock Whitney Co. – 6 (NASDAQ:HWCPZ) Short Interest Update

-Hancock Whitney Co. – 6 (NASDAQ:HWCPZ – Get Rating) was the target of a significant decrease in short interest in April.
+Hancock Whitney Co. – 6 (NASDAQ:HWCPZ – Get Rating) was the recipient of a significant decrease in short interest in the month of April.
 As of April 30th, there was short interest totalling 4,700 shares, a decrease of 30.9% from the April 15th total of 6,800 shares.
-Based on an average daily trading volume, of 11,500 shares, the days-to-cover ratio is currently 0.4 days.
+Based on an average trading volume of 11,500 shares, the short-interest ratio is presently 0.4 days.

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, June 15th.
-Shareholders of record on Wednesday, June 1st will be given a $0.3906 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 15th.
+Investors of record on Wednesday, June 1st will be paid a dividend of $0.3906 per share.
 This represents a $1.56 dividend on an annualized basis and a yield of 6.31%.
 The ex-dividend date is Tuesday, May 31st.

 See Also